 Hollywood, Health & Society

-pgEd has consulted on television shows including Grey’s Anatomy, Elementary, Perception, Blink, Starcrossed, The Following, Lucky 7, The Wolf Man, Make Your Mark, The 100, Switched at Birth, and How to Get Away with Murder.
+Through our work with the fast-paced HH&S team, pgEd has consulted on television shows including Grey’s Anatomy, Elementary, Perception, Blink, Starcrossed, The Following, Lucky 7, The Wolf Man, Make Your Mark, The 100, Switched at Birth, and How to Get Away with Murder.

 Sundance Film Festival

 pgEd’s Director, Ting Wu, was a juror for the Alfred P. Sloan Prize at the Sundance Film Festival in 2016, recognizing depiction of science in a feature film.
 Ting’s co-jurors included Halt and Catch Fire star Kerry Bishé, past Sloan winners Mike Cahill and Shane Carruth, and USC professor Clifford V. Johnson.